michael2008/ME-Live-Doc/docs/developer-guide.md

 ## Development Environment

 The MeshExpert Live! development environment, which can be installed on a single computer (recommended), provides you a set of processes and tools used to help you create the product.
-Following are the prerequisites for installing ME-Live! development environment.
+Following are the prerequisites for installing MeshExpert Live! development environment.

 ### Hardware Requirement